sonicbikes/sonic-bike-init/README.md

 Sonic Bike Init
 ============================

 Scripts used to startup the sonic bike system.
+There are three elements that need configering in order to get the system up and running:

+- Operorating system gi

 To Install everything from scratch
 ------------------------------------------------
 Check if you are running kernel version "3.8.13-bone47".
-If you have an earler or later version then we cant be sure that things will work properly as we found errors with audio playback in later versions of the kernal:
+If you have an earler or later version then we can't be sure that things will work properly as we found errors with audio playback in later versions of the kernal.
+Use the following command to find out which version of the kernal you are running:

     $ uname -a

-To install the correct version of the kernel, as root (not sudo):
+To install the correct version of the kernel, as root (not sudo).
+You may need to perform these actions while within an SD card as there needs to be space to download large files:

     $ wget https://github.com/RobertCNelson/linux-dev/archive/3.8.13-bone47.tar.gz
     $ gunzip 3.8.13-bone47.tar.gz